...

 Lou Malnati's is a popular place to eat, and one we tried out on our Chicago family vacation

 Deep dish pizza is a must-do on your Chicago family vacation, and there are many places you can try.
 Prior to this trip, we had only ever been to Giordano’s Pizza.
 We loved it so much, we went back each time.
-But this time we decided to branch out, and we kept hearing great things about the butter crust at Lou Malnati’s.
+But this time we decided to branch out.
+We kept hearing great things about the butter crust at Lou Malnati’s, so we decided to go there.

 Maybe it was just because it was our first deep dish experience and it’s stuck with us, but I still think Giordano’s is my favorite.
 Pizano’s Pizza and Gino’s East are others that have been recommended to us, but we’ll need to catch those on our next trip.